ninabarzh/broomstick/content/posts/climate-collapse-democracy.md

 Arctic, warming nearly four times faster than the global average, is a [bellwether for planetary collapse](https://www.arcticwwf.org/newsroom/features/arctic-sea-ice-maximum-crisis-as-ice-melts-and-risks-rise/).
-As Carlo warns, the convergence of ocean circulation breakdown and toxic algal blooms could render Earth uninhabitable for most mammals, leaving only the ultra-rich in artificial bunkers—a dystopia where sensory deprivation replaces lived experience.
+As Carlo warns, the convergence of ocean circulation breakdown and toxic algal blooms could render Earth uninhabitable for most mammals, leaving only the ultra-rich in artificial bunkers, a dystopia where sensory deprivation replaces lived experience.
 This article verifies his arguments, synthesising climate science, critiques of anarcho-capitalism, and democratic reform proposals to avert systemic collapse.